tcltk/tcl/doc/markdown/http.md

     : Copy the URL contents to channel *name* instead of saving it in a Tcl variable for retrieval by **::http::responseBody**.

     **-command** *callback*
     : The presence of this option causes **::http::geturl** to return immediately.
 After the HTTP transaction completes, the value of *callback* is expanded, an additional argument is added, and the resulting command is evaluated.
 The additional argument is the *token* returned from **::http::geturl**.
-This token is the name of an array that is described in the **STATE ARRAY** section.
+This token is the name of an array that is described in the [State array] section.
 Here is a template for the callback:

     ```